soxueren/atsd/api/data/messages/examples/insert/messages-insert-messages-with-tags.md

-# Message Insert With Tags
+# Insert Message With Tags

 ## Description

+Message primary key is entity, type, source, and time.
+Tags and message are extended fields.

 ## Request